ted-herrera/cs_blueprint/README.md

 # Ted Herrera — Customer Success Blueprint

-I design Customer Success operating systems that turn retention into a predictable revenue outcome.
-My work sits at the intersection of segmentation, CSOps intelligence, and lifecycle strategy.
-I build systems that surface risk early, clarify where teams should act, and align Customer Success, Sales, and Product around a single view of revenue health.
-Retention is not a reaction.
-It is a system.
-When built correctly, it scales outcomes without sacrificing accountability or visibility.
-At Best Version Media, I transformed Customer Success from a reactive support function into a predictive growth engine.
-I architected health scoring models, risk segmentation, and weekly execution rhythms that now govern retention and upsell strategy across a portfolio of 2,500 active advertisers spanning six U.S. regions.
-These systems directly inform renewal prioritization, publisher coaching, and cross functional revenue planning.
+This is not a portfolio.
+It is a working operating system.
+Most CS organizations find out they have a problem when the renewal conversation goes sideways.
+By then the system has already failed.
+The account that churns was almost never a surprise to the people closest to it.
+It was a surprise to the operating model because the operating model was never built to see it coming.
+I build the system that sees it coming.
+At Best Version Media I took a $36M national portfolio of 3,279 active advertisers across six U.S. regions and replaced reactive save behavior with a predictive operating system.
+Health scoring tied to real behavior.
+Risk segmentation that triggers action before urgency sets in.
+Renewal execution that starts 90 to 120 days out.
+CSOps architecture that gives leadership actual visibility instead of anecdotal confidence.
+The result: 95% gross retention, an 18.9% reduction in year-over-year revenue decline, and a CS function that now runs on infrastructure instead of effort.
 My background spans SaaS, digital media, and MarTech.
-Across every environment, the objective remains the same: build intelligent, repeatable systems that allow revenue teams to operate with confidence, precision, and foresight.
+Across every environment the objective is the same: build intelligent, repeatable systems that allow revenue teams to operate with confidence, precision, and foresight.
+Everything documented here was built in production and proven in the numbers.

 ---